-Emergency Dental Services Springfield MO
+Emergency Dental Services in Southeast Springfield, MO

-If you are in pain because of a toothache or injury or you have had a tooth knocked loose or completely out, don’t hesitate to call White Smiles Family Dental.
+If you are in pain because of a toothache or injury, or if you have had a tooth knocked loose or completely out, don’t hesitate to call White Smiles Family Dental.

 A lost filling or crown usually doesn't fall under the “emergency” category, and you can probably wait to be seen until the next available appointment.

-How to Prevent Dental Emergencies
+How Can I Prevent Dental Emergencies?

-Need to Be Seen Right Away?
+What If I Need to See the Dentist Right Away?

 If you are in pain, we will make your emergency a priority.
 We plan our schedule to allow time for emergency appointments, so we can usually arrange to see you the same day to provide relief.